 It is said that construction on Kwa Maritane began centuries ago...The lodge is built on the slopes of an ancient volcano in the area now known as Pilanesberg Game Reserve and is overlooked by huge granite boulders.

 I had been to the reserve for day visits before but had never stayed there.
-According to recent polls by the South African Tourism Board, the 55,000 hectare, malaria-free Pilanesberg Game Reserve is now the most popular game reserve in the country.
+According to recent polls by the South African Tourism Board, the 55,000 hectare, malaria-free Big 5 Pilanesberg Game Reserve is now the most popular game reserve in the country.
 Hollywood star, Arnold Schwarzenegger, recently visited the reserve for a game drive and was fascinated by his experience.
 He even posted a video about his encounter with an elephant on his Instagram account.

 Just over two hours away from Johannesburg, it is located next to Sun City.
-Kwa Maritane guests often go there for the day on the hotel shuttle, and Sun City guests often visit Kwa Maritane for some peace and tranquillity amid nature.
+Kwa Maritane guests often go there for the day on the hotel shuttle, and Sun City guests often visit Kwa Maritane for some peace and tranquility amid nature.

 Set amidst spectacular scenery, Kwa Maritane is quite large for a bush lodge.
 With 90 hotel rooms, some self-catering chalets with private plunge pools and a host of entertainment activities, it feels more like a resort than a bush lodge.
 It is part of the prestigious Legacy Hotels Group, which also owns two other lodges in Pilanesberg – Bakubung Bush Lodge and Tshukudu Bush Lodge.
 You can earn Legacy Rands on your stays at all these lodges which you can spend at their other partners.